 When I bring a bottle of French wine back to the USA for family and friends, their faces light up with excitement and appreciation.
 It’s a cherished gift for someone special.
 But all you need is to have one bottle of red wine explode in your suitcase to never want to try to transport wine on a long-haul flight ever again.
 So how can you bring wine back from France so it arrives in one piece?
 Is it even legal?
 How much wine can I bring back from France?
-Let’s talk about bringing wine back from France.
+Let’s talk.

 How to bring wine back from France